rodrigoneumann/third-milestone-project/README.md

 # Credits

 ## Content
-All text in this project was written by me.
+Most of the texts of this project were written by me.
+Only the description of the properties in the ads was copied from other estate ads **for example only**.

 ## Media
 #### Images